tashisrael/OOP-School-library/README.md

 > OOP School Library is a ruby project used to record books stored in a library and who borrows them.
 The app allows users to add new students or teachers, new books, and save records of who borrowed a given book and the date it was borrowed.

-**[OOP School Library]** OOP School Library is a ruby project used to record books stored in a library and who borrows them.
-The app allows users to add new students or teachers, new books, and save records of who borrowed a given book and the date it was borrowed.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>